shahmitu76/1stcybersecurityBecode/Linux project/Ubuntu Server installation.md

 - Then go to Storage.
 Load your iso file image here.

 - Go to Network.
-Change NAT to Bridge Adaptor
+Change NAT to Nat network.
+Select ok

-- Select ok

 - Click on start.